The Impact of ESG on Financial Performance and Corporate Reputation

 Focusing on supply chain ESG can be a great starting point if you want to start developing and implementing ESG strategies and policies within your organisation, as a majority of the ESG footprint of many businesses comes from within the supply chain rather than the business operations.
 And, therefore, can create a more impactful result.

-Looking deep into the supply chain can help you understand where the materials are coming from, what journey they take before reaching you and how they touch the surrounding communities.
+Looking deep into the supply chain can help you understand where the materials are coming from, what journey they take before reaching you, and how they touch the surrounding communities, ultimately affecting corporate performance.
 As a result, you can identify and eliminate any ESG risk factors, such as involvement of child labour, utilisation of conflict materials or negative impact on environmental and ecological sustainability.
 And you can not only mitigate these risks but create a positive impact for a more sustainable supply chain.

 Synesgy, a global digital platform powered by CRIF, can help you assess ESG within your supply chain with sustainability assessment and rating.
 With Synesgy, you can collect and manage your sustainability information via ESG self-assessment while also gaining insights about evaluation, benchmarks, and guidelines for further development.